AstraLabs-2050/hedera_hackathon/README.md

 ## 💬 Pitch

-> _“Astra is reimagining how fashion is discovered, made, and delivered — starting in Africa, scaling to the world.”
+“Astra is reimagining how fashion is discovered, made, and delivered gobally— starting in Africa, scaling to the world.”

-Please see our pitch deck here: https://docsend.com/view/3hjxc5cv3jvdrdki
+Please see our pitch deck here and join our mission to reinvent fashion discovery and retail: https://docsend.com/view/3hjxc5cv3jvdrdki

 ---

 ## 🏆 Why We Should Win